stacks-archive/virtualchain/README.md

 ## How scalable is virtualchain?

 The scalability of virtualchain really depends on the scalability of the underlying blockchain.
 In our implementation on Bitcoin, every virtualchain transaction is a Bitcoin transaction.
 In 2017, we saw that Bitcoin transaction fees went up to $40-$50 even for low-value virtualchain transactions.
 Also, embedding a lot of additional data directly in the Bitcoin blockchain is not scalable in general.
 Lessons from the virtualchain work led to the design of the [Stacks programming layer](https://github.com/stacks-network/stacks), which maintains a separate ledger from Bitcoin and only stores hashes of data at the Bitcoin layer.
+An additional benefit of using a separate ledger with Stacks is that fully-expressive smart contracts can be introduced (Stacks implemented the [Clarity language](https://clarity-lang.org/) for smart contracts).

 ## Installation